uOttawa-Makerspace/MakerSpaceRepo/doc/shifts_calendar.md

 ## Caveats and Gotchas

+TLDR: everything broken has to do with `isUnavailableDuring()` inside `manage_calendar_events.js` unavailability calculations are off by 1 hour when recurring staff unavails are created in previous timezone offset (DST/ST) and when recurring staff unavails start late enough that in UTC they are the next day. an attempted fix can be found in #2d9411c which may be worth referencing but didn't work enough so I resorted back to using UTC for the calculation.

 ### 1. DTSTART, EXDATES, RDATES, EXRULES

 DTSTART is a date time string of the beginning of a recurring event.